quii/learn-go-with-tests/error-types.md

     	error-types_test.go:56: was not a BadStatusError, got *errors.errorString
 ```

-So let's fix `DumbGet` by updating our error handling code to use our type
+Let's fix `DumbGet` by updating our error handling code to use our type

 ```go
 if res.StatusCode != http.StatusOK {